nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User chooses to view the list of customers.
-2. SellSavvy retrieves all customers from the data file.
-3. SellSavvy displays all customers along with their details.
+2. SellSavvy displays all customers along with their details.

 Use case ends.